alexdesousa/alexdesousa.github.io/_posts/2026-05-16-building-planck-introducing-planck.md

 ## The Sidecar

-The builtin tools cover the basics.
+The built-in tools cover the basics.
 Custom tools live in a sidecar: a separate Elixir/OTP application that connects over distributed Erlang.
 Database queries, API calls, specialized
 analyzers: anything the core doesn't ship with.